FelixYuHengYang/CEE4530/Final Project/Group_5_Final_Project.md

 ##Results and Discussion

 From each experiment, a graph which displayed inlet and outlet turbidity versus time was generated.
 Since the influent turbidity was not consistently at 5 NTU, often times increasing or decreasing throughout the course of an experiment, the results were normalized so that breakthrough time was relative to the influent concentration of the experiment.
 Therefore the breakthrough time is the range of time when effluent concentration was below 30% of the influent concentration.
 The normalized graphs are shown below, except for Figure 5 as an example.
-See python code and github for graphs that are not normalized.
+See python code and GitHub for graphs that are not normalized.

 <p align="center">
   <img src="https://raw.githubusercontent.com/FelixYuHengYang/CEE4530/master/Final%20Project/Images/15_sand_1_PAC.png" alt=""/>